mitchmindtree/metaAntics/README.md

 Meta Antics is a Python program for experimenting with music metadata.
 At the moment it is very much still a work in progress.

-At the moment it is only capable of logging in to your Google Play music library and creating a music meta-database from this, however in the future it would be nice to support libraries and playlists from all other major music sources such as iTunes, last.fm, spotify, pandora,
+So far it is only capable of logging in to your Google Play music library and creating a music meta-database from this, however in the future it would be nice to support libraries and playlists from all other major music sources such as iTunes, last.fm, spotify, pandora,